Anthony T. Kronman: Views on diversity

-Kronman has characterized contemporary diversity campaigns as a political not educational ideal.
+Kronman has characterized contemporary diversity campaigns as political rather than educational.
 In his 2019 book Assault on American Excellence, he criticized Yale's decisions to change the title of "master" to "head of college" and to rename "Calhoun College".
 He rebuked University President Peter Salovey's lack of support for the Christakises, who were targeted by students during a 2015 protest over inclusivity and free discourse.
 Other members of the university community disagreed with Kronman's positions.